epochtalk/epochtalk-api-tests/README.md

 ### [utils.js](utils.js)

-Contains convenience functions that use routes to do things, which are not specifically accomplished by exposing methods.
+Contains convenience functions that use routes to do things, which are useful for tests, but not necessarily accomplished by the exposed functions in `methods.js`.